mr-lovalova/datapipeline/README.md

   mode: AUTO # AUTO | FORCE | OFF
 ```

-`jerry.yaml` sits near the root of your workspace, while dataset-specific overrides still live in individual `runs/*.yaml` as needed.
-Use `serve.include_targets` when you want every run to emit labels by default instead of toggling each run file.
+`jerry.yaml` sits near the root of your workspace, while dataset-specific overrides still live in individual `tasks/serve.*.yaml` files as needed.
+Use `serve.include_targets` when you want every run to emit labels by default instead of toggling each task file.

 ### Configuration Resolution Order